 Data checks automate the validation of a specific condition, based on its configuration, against one or more features.
+Checks assess different aspects of a feature’s quality to include spatial accuracy, thematic accuracy, completeness, and logical consistency.

 Data quality management